sakhuja/thebestevertodoapp/README.md

 thebestevertodoapp
 ==================

-An simple seed android app, to get off the ground.
+A simple seed android app, to get off the ground.